| 3 minute read

 Citylights remains the most praised Queens co-op in Long Island City.
 Spectacular views and being a pet-friendly building continue to make this a highly desirable community to live in.
 This is certainly reflected in the higher median sales price of $585,000.

-5. Dara Gardens, Kew Gardens Hills
+5. Kew Gardens Hills

 Units Sold: 43